Liao Jen-lei

-Liao Jen-lei (廖任磊; born 30 August 1993) is a Taiwanese baseball pitcher.
-He has played in Nippon Professional Baseball for the Saitama Seibu Lions.
+Liao Jen-lei (廖任磊; born August 30, 1993) is a Taiwanese professional baseball pitcher for the Fubon Guardians of the Chinese Professional Baseball League (CPBL).
+He has previously played in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.

 Early life

 Liao was born in Taoyuan, Taiwan on 30 August 1993, to parents who played baseball and softball.
 He attended Okayama Kyosei High School in Japan, and graduated from Kainan University in his hometown of Taoyuan.

 Career

+Pittsburgh Pirates

+Liao signed with the Pittsburgh Pirates of Major League Baseball in January 2014.
+He pitched for the rookie-level Gulf Coast League Pirates, primarily as a reliever, for two seasons and was subsequently released.
+While in the Pirates organization, Liao appeared in the 2015 Asian Baseball Championship as a member of the Chinese Taipei national baseball team.